alphacep/vosk-space/install.md

   * Python version: 3.5-3.9
   * pip version: 20.3 and newer.

-Uprade python and pip if needed.
+Upgrade python and pip if needed.
 Then install vosk on Linux/Mac from pip:

 ```sh
 pip3 install vosk